hbeni/fgcom-mumble/client/mumble-plugin/plugin.spec.md

 # FGCom-Mumble Plugin Specification

 ## Overview
 This document describes the technical specifications for the FGCom-Mumble plugin's internal architecture and I/O interfaces.

+The basic idea is that the plugin is some intelligent send/receive manager for the mumble client.
+The sending/receiving is governed by the underlaying radio simulation, i.e. the radios state, tuned frequencies and location.

+These states should be provided to the plugin in an application agnostic manner, so it's easy to interface as well as to flightgear and also third party ATC clients; and maybe also other flightsims...
+I have chosen a simple, text based UDP protocol for this reason.

 The plugin provides intelligent radio communication management for flight simulation environments with realistic propagation modeling and advanced antenna pattern support.

 ## Architecture
 The plugin serves as an intelligent send/receive manager for the Mumble client, governed by sophisticated radio simulation including antenna radiation patterns, propagation physics, and realistic communication modeling.
 The system supports multiple frequency bands (HF, VHF, UHF) with physics-based propagation characteristics.